 Given my interest in things that go wrong, I also perform stand-up comedy.
 While I didn’t embark on this adventure until I moved to North Carolina a few years ago, looking back, I see a lot of connections between my roots and my approach to comedy.
 Growing up in Istanbul, Turkey, the “land of two continents,” I didn’t realize how unique it was.
 In Istanbul, everyone has big families, big meals, big celebrations, and also big conflicts.
 Living in a small apartment with my sweet family amid a city of millions, I felt as if we were always on the move, always trying to catch up, and always struggling to get along.
 Thanks to all this tumult, I was forced to be very aware.
 An inveterate people-watcher, I feel tremendously lucky that, both in the lab and onstage, I regularly get to perform my favorite activity.
 Through my dual interests, I experience the joy of exploring the odd behaviors that make us human.

 Being an immigrant also makes one a keen observer.
 While attending Robert College, the American high school in Istanbul, I dreamed of going to college in the United States.
 But as a (would-be) college student who needs full financial aid, I wasn’t sure how I would do it.
 With the support of my amazing teachers and my family, I was able to launch my academic journey in 2006 at Harvard, where I earned a bachelor’s degree in Applied Mathematics.
 I went on to earn a Ph.D. in Organizational Behavior, also at Harvard.

-Currently, I am a Visiting Assistant Professor at the Columbia Business School, Columbia University, where I teach Negotiations.
+Currently, I am an Assistant Professor of Management and Organizations at Cornell University.
 And at night, you can often find me on stage at local comedy clubs, trying out new jokes.
 I love observing and learning from other people every single day.